 How much does birth control cost?

 Birth control can cost anywhere from $0 to $50 per month, depending on which one you’re taking and whether insurance covers it.
-If you do not have health insurance, there are programs like Medicaid that can provide payment assistance.
+If you do not have health insurance, programs like Medicaid can provide payment assistance.

 Does taking birth control pills cause weight gain?

-Though this has been a question among people taking hormonal contraceptives for some time, it’s unlikely that
+This has been a question among people taking hormonal contraceptives for some time.

-However, research is inconclusive, according to a Cochrane review, which looked at studies that involved two groups of people — one receiving a birth control method and one receiving a “dummy” birth control method, or placebo — with some studies showing both weight gain and loss.
+However, research is inconclusive, according to a 2014 Cochrane review.
+The review looked at studies involving two groups of people — one receiving a birth control method and one receiving a “dummy” birth control method, or placebo.
+Some studies showed both weight gain and loss.